Behind the Budget: How We Make It Work

 After seven plus years on the road, traveling full-time on ~$50 a day, we still get asked the same thing:

-“How do you actually afford this lifestyle?”
+“How do you actually afford it?”

 💡 What We’ll Cover Here